Welcome to Our Camino Primitivo Blog

 Accommodations and Amenities

-Given the large number of pilgrims which take this route or combine it with the Camino Norte and Camino San Salvador this is a very well developed trail with regularly provided accommodation options including traditional albergues, dormitories, donativos, hostels, and hotels.
+Given the large number of pilgrims who take this route or combine it with the Camino Norte and Camino San Salvador, this is a very well-developed trail with regularly provided accommodation options including traditional albergues, dormitories, donativos, hostels, and hotels.
 This range of accommodations enables pilgrims to regularly choose between bunks, dorms, or private rooms – as well as on occasion camping sites.

-In addition to accommodations, the Primitivo enables pilgrims to travel while having access to regularly amenities such as cafes, bakeries and bars / restaurants – though they are (at times) more spaced out than on routes such as the Camino Frances.
+In addition to accommodations, the Primitivo enables pilgrims to travel while having access to regular amenities such as cafes, bakeries and bars/restaurants – though they are (at times) more spaced out than on routes such as the Camino Frances.
 In addition, given that many of the towns which the Camino Primitivo passes through are rural and smaller the hours of such shops and amenities can vary – at times unexpectedly.

 Credentials and Compostellas

 In some locations, Stamped Credentials are required in albergues to prove that one is a pilgrim and thereby be allowed to use pilgrim accommodations.
-These Credentials are also necessary once one arrives into Santiago to collect your Compostella – or final certificate of arrival or document of completion.
+These Credentials are also necessary once one arrives in Santiago to collect your Compostela – or final certificate of arrival or document of completion.

 Comments